AlainParadis/designschool/_administration/hardware.md

   ### Where to Buy

   Apple Retail Stores
-  : Computers can be purchased either at an Apple Retail store (<a href="https://www.apple.com/ca/retail/rideau/" alt:="Apple Store Rideau" target="_blank">Rideau Centre</a> or <a href="https://www.apple.com/ca/retail/bayshoreshoppingcentre/" alt:="Apple Store Bayshore" target="_blank">Bayshore</a>) to take advantage of their educational discount of 6 to 10 percent.
+  : Computers can be purchased either at an Apple Retail store (<a href="https://www.apple.com/ca/retail/rideau/" target="_blank">Rideau Centre</a> or <a href="https://www.apple.com/ca/retail/bayshoreshoppingcentre/" target="_blank">Bayshore</a>) to take advantage of their educational discount of 6 to 10 percent.

   Apple Online Store for Education
-  : You can get the same discount by buying online at <a href="https://www.apple.com/ca_edu_93120/shop/buy-mac/macbook-pro" alt:="Apple Store for Education" target="_blank">Apple’s online education store</a>
+  : You can get the same discount by buying online at <a href="https://www.apple.com/ca_edu_93120/shop/buy-mac/macbook-pro" target="_blank">Apple’s online education store</a>

   Apple Refurbished Online Store
-  : You can also purchase a refurbished MacBook Pro from the <a href="https://www.apple.com/ca_edu_93120/shop/browse/home/specialdeals" alt:="Refurbished Apple Store for Education" target="_blank">Apple online store</a>.
+  : You can also purchase a refurbished MacBook Pro from the <a href="https://www.apple.com/ca_edu_93120/shop/browse/home/specialdeals" target="_blank">Apple online store</a>.
 These aren't *used* machines.
 Most of them came off the production lines with a flaw.
 Apple repaired & inspected them.
 You get a warranty.

   Best Buy
   : They're an authorized Apple reseller.
 They offer an in-store warranty that seems pretty good.